nt246/NTRES6940-data-science/lecture_notes/lesson3-version-control.md

 ### Say hello to your course repo on GitHub

 We have created a GitHub Classroom organization for the class.
-To access you personal course repo through which you will be submitting your assignments and communicating with us, click [here](https://classroom.github.com/a/SA7QIA7g) and select your name from the list (or just click continue if you don’t see your name there).
+To access your personal course repo through which you will be submitting your assignments and communicating with us, click [here](https://classroom.github.com/a/SA7QIA7g) and select your name from the list (or just click continue if you don’t see your name there).